GHCFW/WorkshopExercise23/Instructions for RP Pi Board Setup.md

 ![alt text](https://github.com/GHCFW/WorkshopExercise23/blob/main/images/save_code_on_rp.jpg)

 Attach any external peripherals that you are programming to the board using connecting wires or a breadboard.

-Ensure the GPIO pins you use to connect the peripherals matches the code's expectations!
+Refer to your board's pinout diagram to ensure the GPIO pins you use to connect the peripherals match the code's expectations.

+Refer to [Raspberrry Pi Pico pinout diagram](https://datasheets.raspberrypi.com/pico/Pico-R3-A4-Pinout.pdf?_gl=1*1ish86u*_ga*MTc0NDY1MTcyMC4xNjk0MDQ3NTcw*_ga_22FD70LWDS*MTY5NDA1MTUwNC4yLjAuMTY5NDA1MTUwNS4wLjAuMA..) for this lab.

 Now you are ready to hit play.
 Select the run button to run your code on the board as shown below: